 “JC Stewart, Lewis Capaldi and Dermot Kennedy are all leading the way in 2020 pop music and now…Daniel Duke is definitely going to be following in those footsteps.”

-Hailing from Banbridge, Northern Ireland, Daniel honed his craft busking on the streets of Belfast but his appearance on The Voice UK (BBC) in 2015, in front of more than 8 million viewers launched him onto the international stage.
+Hailing from Banbridge, Northern Ireland, Daniel Duke honed his craft busking on the streets of Belfast.
+But his appearance on The Voice UK in 2015, in front of 8 million viewers, launched him onto the international stage.

-An instant hit with the show's judges and the audience at home, Daniel managed to turn a fleeting shot at stardom into a full-time career and started building a strong fanbase around the world.
+An instant hit with the show's judges and the audience at home, Daniel managed to turn a fleeting shot at stardom into a full-time career, building a strong fanbase around the world.

-In 2016 Daniel independently released his debut album, Brother and quickly received acclaim from fans and fellow artists alike.
+Daniel independently released his debut album, Brother, in 2016 and quickly received acclaim from fans and fellow artists alike.

-These accolades have led to recognition from major publishers including Sony/EMI and Daniel’s songs have appeared in hit shows like Kevin Probably Saves the world (abc) and The Young & The Restless (CBS).
+Tracks from Brother have appeared in hit shows like Kevin Probably Saves the world (abc) and The Young & The Restless (CBS).

 Daniel's latest album, Good Love, came out in April 2020, building on his unique brand of songcraft—fusing catchy, singalong pop hooks with the heart and soul of Irish folk music.

 The first single, Only Young, was added to Spotify's "New Pop UK" playlist and the record received BBC radio airplay.